Covina, California

-Covina (/koviːnə/) is a city in the San Gabriel Valley region of Los Angeles County, California, United States, about 22 mi east of downtown Los Angeles.
+Covina (/koʊˈviːnə/) is a city in the San Gabriel Valley region of Los Angeles County, California, United States, about 22 mi east of downtown Los Angeles.

 The population was 51,268 according to the 2020 census, up from 47,796 at the 2010 census.
-The city's slogan, "One Mile Square and All There", was coined when the incorporated area of the city was only 1 mi2.

 Covina is bordered by West Covina, to its south and west side.
 Irwindale lies to the west, as well as the unincorporated area of Vincent, and the city of Baldwin Park.
 Azusa and Glendora are to the north, the unincorporated community of Charter Oak to the northeast, San Dimas to the east, the unincorporated area of Ramona and city of Pomona to the southeast.